Time Zones in Uruguay

 how many time zones does Uruguay have?

-Uruguay has one time zone: America/Montevideo (UTC-3).
-The same official time applies across the country, including Montevideo, Salto, Paysandú, Las Piedras, Rivera, Maldonado, Tacuarembó, Melo, Mercedes, and Artigas.
+Uruguay has one time zone across the entire country.
+It uses America/Montevideo, so cities such as Montevideo, Salto, Paysandú, Las Piedras, Rivera, Maldonado, Tacuarembó, Melo, Mercedes, and Artigas all share the same local time.

 does Uruguay use daylight saving time?

 The international dialing code for Uruguay is +598.
-You need this code when calling landlines or mobile numbers in Montevideo and elsewhere in the country from abroad.
+You use this code before the local number when calling Uruguay from another country.

-is the same time used in Montevideo and the rest of Uruguay?
+is the time the same in Montevideo and other cities in Uruguay?